-(a) Any stationary source, equipment or pollutant emitting activity, with the potential to emit 10 tons or more of NO, per year, that is not
+- (a) Any stationary source, equipment or pollutant emitting activity, with the potential to emit 10 tons or more of NO_x per year, that is not covered by Subsection 27.4.1, 27.4.2 or 27.4.3 shall install and operate in compliance with RACT, as specified in an enforceable document issued by the Director, by 31 May 1995. - (b) Any stationary source that becomes a potential 50 ton per year NO_x stationary source after 30 November 1993 shall install and operate in compliance with RACT, within 18 months of the date that the stationary source first becomes a potential 50 ton per year NO_x stationary source.
+RACT shall be specified in an enforceable document issued by the Director. - 27.4.5 The RACT requirements in Subsections 27.4.1 27.4.4 do not apply to equipment and pollutant emitting activities that have been determined to be BACT or LAER in any permit issued by the Director pursuant to Air Pollution Control Regulation No. 9 since 15 November 1992.

-- (b) Any stationary source that becomes a potential 50 ton per year NO{x} stationary source after 30 November 1993 shall install and operate in compliance with RACT, within 18 months of the date that the stationary source first becomes a potential 50 ton per year NO{x} stationary source.
-RACT shall be specified in an enforceable document issued by the Director. - 27.4.5 The RACT requirements in Subsections 27.4.1 27.4.4 do not apply to equipment and pollutant emitting activities that have been determined to be BACT or LAER in any permit issued by the Division pursuant to Air Pollution Control Regulation No. 9 since 15 November 1992. - 27.4.6 The RACT requirements in Subsection 27.4.3 or 27.4.4 do not apply to equipment and pollutant emitting activities listed below, that have been issued a permit for the construction/installation of new equipment by the Division, pursuant to Air Pollution Control Regulation No.9, since the indicated date. - (a) Combustion turbine facilities 6 January 1989 - (b) Internal combustion engines 28 September 1989 - (c) Fluidized bed boilers 11 March 1991 - The RACT requirements in Subsection 27.4.1 do not 27.4.7 apply to any utility boiler that commits, by 3 October 1994, in an enforceable document, to either permanently shut down and dismantle that existing utility boiler by 31 May 1995 or replace that existing utility boiler by 31 December 1996 as part of a repowering project.
-The repowered emissions unit(s) must meet a NO_x emission limitation that has been determined to be BACT or LAER in a permit issued by the Division pursuant to Air Pollution In addition to the Control Regulation No. 9. commitment, the source must comply with alternative RACT requirements of 27.4.8.
+- 27.4.6 The RACT requirements in Subsection 27.4.3 or 27.4.4 do not apply to equipment and pollutant emitting activities listed below, that have been issued a permit for the construction/installation of new equipment by the Director, pursuant to Air Pollution Control Regulation No.9, since the indicated date. - (a) Combustion turbine facilities 6 January 1989 - (b) Internal combustion engines 28 September 1989 - (c) Fluidized bed boilers 11 March 1991 - The RACT requirements in Subsection 27.4.1 do not apply to any utility boiler that commits, by 3 October 1994, in an enforceable document, to either permanently shut down and dismantle that existing utility boiler by 31 May 1995 or replace that existing utility boiler by 31 December 1996 as part of a repowering project.
+The repowered emissions unit(s) must meet a NO_x emission limitation that has been determined to be BACT or LAER in a permit issued by the Director pursuant to Air Pollution Control Regulation No. 9.
+In addition to the commitment, the source must comply with the alternative RACT requirements of 27.4.8.
 The final enforceable document and the alternative RACT determination shall be submitted to the EPA for approval as a source specific revision to the State Implementation Plan (SIP).